yaybu/yaybu/README.rst

 Now we are using a Compute part as well.
 We have replaced the static connection details with a part that provides them on demand.
-Because ``Yaybufile`` is lazyily evaluated the AWS instance isn't started until the Provisioner needs it.
+Because ``Yaybufile`` is lazily evaluated the AWS instance isn't started until the Provisioner needs it.

 ``ex_keyname`` is the name of the SSH key pair in the amazon console.